potatowagon/drangler/README.md

 Dance Data Wrangler

 ## Setup python enviroment
-If your havn't already, download conda.
+If your havn't already, download <a href="https://conda.io/en/latest/miniconda.html">conda</a>.

 cd to root of this folder, and
 ```